jadabrown822/MissionDemolition/README.md

 __1.__ Add a Goal cube to the Castle instance in the Hierarchy by _right-clicking_ on  the word _Castle_ in the Hierarchy and choosing _3D Object > Cube_ from the pop-up menu.
 This creates a new Cube as a child of Castle

 __2.__ Rename the Cube to _Goal_

+__3.__ Click _Castle_ in the Hierarchy and then click the _Overrides_ button near the top of the Castle Inspector pane. goal is listed as an instnace override of the Castle prefab

+__4.__ In this same Overrides pop-up, click the _Apply All_ button.
+This applies all ovrerides on this instance back to the prefab itself.
+Now, the name of Goal is blue in the Hierarchy and the plus has dissappeared because Goal is now part of the Castle prefab

+__5.__ Try dragging Goal to the _Prefabs folder of the Project paneto make it its own prefab, and there will be an error "Cannot restructure Prefab instance."
+To make structural changes to a prefab (like chinging a child of it from a regular GameObject to a prefab instance), need to use the Prefab Mode of the Scene pane

+__6.__ Click _Open Prefab_ to open the Prefab Mode for Castle.
+This opens the Castle prefab qhile showing it within the _context_ of the scene. should see the other GameObjects in the scene ghosted around the Castle.
+If not, check the top of the scene pane to make sure that the _Context:_ mode is set to _Gray_
+* _Prefab > Open Asset in Context_: This shows the prefab as it is positioned in the scene
+* _Prefab > Open Asset in Isolation_: This shows the same prefab wihtout any context, and it is the same view if double-clicked the prefab in the Ptroject pane

+__7.__ Make sure to be in one of the Prefab Mode views and then drag the _Goal_ GameObject from the Castle Hierarchy pane into the _Prefabs folder of the Project pane to make it its own prefab.
+Unity will allow it this time, and the icon for Goal in the Castle Hierarchy will turn blue to show that it's now a nested prefab (like the Walls and Slabs)

+__8.__ Select _Goal_ in the Castle Hierarchy and look at the inspector and then select _Goal_ in the _Prefabs folder of the Project pane and see how the Inspector appears differently.
+Use this differnce to know whether editing in the prefab itself or one of its instances

+__9.__ Select _Goal_ in the _Prefabs folder and set its Transform _scale_ to S:[3, 4, 4].
+Setting the scale fo the prefav will change its instances (including nested ones)

+__10.__ Select _Goal_ inthe _Prefabs folder and set it Transform _position_ to P:[0, 2, 0].
+Notice that the Goal child of Castle does _not_ move to the new position.
+Position is such a common thing to change that it does not count as an override and is not carried over from a prefab to its instance.
+This is also true of rotation.
+Changing the roation of the prefab willnot change any of its instances

+__11.__ Select the _Goal_ child of Castle in the Castle Hierarchy and set its position to P:[0, 2, 0]